Enriching Yoga Retreat & Hiking in Vietnam 2026

 Program:

-Day 1, November 21 - Welcome to Hanoi
+Day 1, November 25 - Arrival day in Hanoi

 Take a taxi from the airport to the hotel.
-On your first night in Hanoi, explore the city alone or with our fellow travelers.
+On your first day in Hanoi, explore the city on your own or with our fellow travelers.
+If you have more time, take a boat trip to Ha Long Bay (40-50 USD).
+Book your stay at the Hanoi Old Quarter, 3-star hotel, The West Hotel & Spa, or another hotel of your choice.

 Visit the Old Quarter and Train Street.
 This narrow alleyway, where a train passes just inches from houses, cafes, and people, is located in the Old Quarter, a residential area where locals have lived for decades.

 Visit the French Quarter and the National Museum of Vietnamese History.
-Vietnam was a French colony for almost 100 years, and this comes with some cultural heritage.
+Vietnam was a French colony for almost 100 years, leaving some cultural heritage.

 Visit the oldest Buddhist Temple in Hanoi, Trấn Quốc Pagoda